MickWest/sitrec/README.md

 npm install
 ```

-Assuming you want to install in a folder called "glass" that's off the root of your local web serve
+Assuming you want to install in a folder called "glass" that's off the root of your local web server.
+In this example, the full path to my local web server root is: /Users/mick/Library/CloudStorage/Dropbox/Metabunk/

 ```bash
 mkdir /Users/mick/Library/CloudStorage/Dropbox/Metabunk/glass